adityakulraj/CEREBRAL---The-Data-Science-Hackathon/README.md

 6. Uplaod all the required graphs with description in the text document.
 7. You need to comment the description of each library used.
 8. Your model will be evaluated on the basis of Accuracy,Precision, F-measure and ROC Curve.
-9. The accuaracy measure shouldn't be very high as that will lead to an overfitted model.
+9. The accuaracy measure shouldn't be very high as that will lead to an overfitted model.Accuracy in the range of (85-95)%.
 10. The decision of the Qrganizers is final and binding.